 Unfortunately, once a judge has provided a jury with jury instructions, it is too late to change the outcome of a trial without an appeal.
 But a good criminal lawyer can help bring the judge’s attention to the proper legal issues, including applicable precedents and law, during the trial.
 Additionally, a strong defense could help you get a plea bargain that will dramatically reduce the charges against you and result in your being able to avoid going to trial altogether.

 If you have been accused of any crime, be sure to start working with a top defense lawyer from the start.
-Peter M. Liss has 35 years experience and he can help you no matter what criminal offenses you have been charged with.
+Peter M. Liss has 35 years of experience and he can help you no matter what criminal offenses you have been charged with.
 Please contact his offices by calling (760) 643-4050 or (858) 486-3024 as soon as possible.